Kevinistic/cdidfisch/README.md

 mancing mania, mantap!

 ## Prerequisites
-have python in ur pc https://www.python.org/downloads/ also run: pip install pyautogui keyboard numpy pillow pywin32
+have python in ur pc https://www.python.org/downloads/\n also run this on your terminal:\n pip install pyautogui keyboard numpy pillow pywin32

 ## Installation